BurakYs/bot-template/README.md

 - Uses latest Discord.js version
 - Easy to understand and modify
 - Multiple language support both for messages and commands
-- A custom command builder

 ## 📚 To-Do

-- [x] Organize the project structure
-- [x] Rewrite in TypeScript
-- [x] Use a better way to handle helpers
 - [ ] Use better types instead of `any`
-- [ ] Change the way of handling command builders

 > I'm not that experienced with TypeScript, so I'm open to any suggestions.